lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Terra_for_Compute.md

-# Use Terra.bio for Compute
+# Use Terra.bio for Compute Workflows

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**